 Apply to UBC at you.ubc.ca—there are just five steps in the application process.
 Soon you could be studying at one of the world's top universities.

 Check out the steps to apply to UBC, and be sure to choose "Okanagan campus."

 Or let our Student Recruitment & Advising experts guide you: call 1-877-807-8521.

 Your Career Options

 Earn a UBC degree respected by employers around the globe.
-Build a broad foundation and great career potential with undergraduate Ecology and Evolutionary Biology studies, and explore job opportunities that include ecologist, geneticist, and renewable energy consultant.
+Build a broad foundation and great career potential with undergraduate Ecology and Evolutionary Biology studies, and explore job opportunities that include wildlife ecologist, environmental consultant, agricultural pest-manager, and geneticist

 - Conservation ecologist

 - Environmental educator

 - Fisheries manager